-All reviews should be submitted to the Reviews Editor, Ben Kasstan.
+All reviews should be submitted for now to the Editor in Chief, Angela Woods.

 The CMH is keen to receive any reviews relating to the study and experience of health and illness.
 Contributions can come in the form of book, film, conference, and exhibition reviews.
 Whilst the material under study can be drawn from any language, cultural context, or health system, all submissions must be written in British English.
 Submissions will be reviewed internally by the Reviews Editor, or externally by a relevant advisor and sent back with comments where necessary in keeping with academic rigour.
 Reviews must be a maximum of 1,000 words in length and must be appropriately referenced (in text as well as in a list of works cited) following The Chicago Manual of Style, 15th ed (see below for further information).
 Hyperlinks must be provided to any additional gateways or relevant websites.
 We encourage reviewers to consider the following points:

 - Go beyond a description of the content and themes at play and engage critically with the material: In what way is the material creative or conservative in its approach?
 Does it push or maintain disciplinary boundaries?

 - How can the material under review be situated in its wider context or (inter)disciplinary discussion?

 - What can the material herald for the medical humanities?